alanzc6/ProjectTwo/README.md

 The song used is  One Tribe by Black Eyed Peas.

-More about the song:
+More about the song: https://open.spotify.com/track/2oHazpVNe00zYZXZQHYzt8?si=8f9a7bf40de04983

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/2oHazpVNe00zYZXZQHYzt8?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>